Student Travel Grants

 Young Author Symposia (Guidelines)

-The organization of a young author symposium needs to be approved by the Canadian Section Executive committee;
+The organization of a young author symposium needs to be approved by the Canada Section Executive committee;

-The event is advertised to all Canadian Section members using e-mail;
+The event is advertised to all Canada Section members using e-mail;

 The event is to be financially self-supporting;

-The Canadian Section provides assistance in organizing the symposiums such as advertisement by e-mail, providing a list of possible sponsors and possible senior speakers and finding facilities free of charge;
+The Canada Section provides assistance in organizing the symposiums such as advertisement by e-mail, providing a list of possible sponsors and possible senior speakers and finding facilities free of charge;

 The organizers can choose the form of the event.
 However, the event needs to concentrate on student and recent post-graduate student research activities and interests;

-A symposium/meeting report needs to be written and submitted to the Canadian Section Secretary, Chair, and ECS headquarters within three weeks of the event.
+A symposium/meeting report needs to be written and submitted to the Canada Section Secretary, Chair, and ECS headquarters within three weeks of the event.

-Students and/or researchers who are interested in organizing a "Young Author" symposium should contact the Vice-Chair for Programs of the Canadian Section.
+Students and/or researchers who are interested in organizing a "Young Author" symposium should contact the Vice-Chair for Programs of the Canada Section.